sprucelabsai/sprucebot-skills-kit/README.md

 ### Why?
 Through leveraging generators Koa allows you to ditch callbacks and greatly increase error-handling.
 Koa does not bundle any middleware within core, and provides an elegant suite of methods that make writing servers fast and enjoyable.

+A Koa application is an object containing an array of middleware functions which are composed and executed in a stack-like manner upon request.
+Koa is similar to many other middleware systems that you may have encountered such as Ruby's Rack, Connect, and so on - however a key design decision was made to provide high level "sugar" at the otherwise low-level middleware layer.
+This improves interoperability, robustness, and makes writing middleware much more enjoyable.

+This includes methods for common tasks like content-negotiation, cache freshness, proxy support, and redirection among others.
+Despite supplying a reasonably large number of helpful methods Koa maintains a small footprint, as no middleware are bundled.

+### Getting Started
+Koa is on the bleeding edge of Javascript development.
+Koa uses generators.
+If you are not familiar with generators, simply put... they offer a way to play and pause making software execution usually execute in a top-down order following a single-way model of computing.
+Much easier to debug, and much faster to develop.

 # Skill Requirements

 ## Know the rules